 - Seville-CIEE Internship, Spain

 Business students participate in many other IU Overseas Study programs.
-Participation in any IU overseas study program of at least six-weeks duration satisfies the international dimension requirement if you earn at least 6 credit hours.
-Course work may count towards the International Studies Concentration, general education requirements, an outside minor or, in special cases, a second degree.
+Participation in any IU overseas study program of at least six-weeks duration satisfies the World Languages and Cultures requirement if you earn at least 6 credit hours.
+Course work may count towards general education requirements, an outside minor or, in special cases, a second degree.

 Many business students participate in study abroad programs offered through other universities.
-Full-time participation in these may satisfy the International Dimension requirement, and, in certain cases, program courses can count towards the International Studies Concentration or the Global Studies and Languages Field Specialization.
-Some courses may also be used towards other general education requirements if they receive approval through the Kelley School of Business.
-Follow the online instructions for transferring credit.
+Full-time participation in these may satisfy the World Languages and Cultures requirement, and, in certain cases, program courses can count towards the International Studies Concentration or the Global Studies and Languages Field Specialization (for students who matriculated prior to 2011).
+Some courses may also be used towards other general education requirements if they receive approval by following the online instructions for transferring credit.

 Combining Foreign Language with Business